HydroBlockchain/hcdp/README.md

 The HCDP is a **core program** to Project Hydro.
 It is a collection of paid developer bounties **run by the Hydro Community** to advance the ecosystem or its products.
 Any community member can post and create a task for others to fulfill.
 These tasks could be for an SDK or library, dApps (Solidity), tutorials, enhancements and more.
 Tasks get assigned a bounty total and are paid upon fulfilling the requirements.

+#### Who can participate?

+Anyone can participate.
+Tasks get posted by the community and other community developers apply by filling out a form and commenting on the Github task.
+We review all applicants and their qualifications.
+An assignment is made with another Hydro Labs DA and project work beings.
+Milestones are set and checkins take place.
+Once a deliverable has been made, it is reviewed by the team or a 3rd party audit is preformed.
+There may be edits needed to code based on feedback.
+Once review has been complete, determined code is buttoned up and looks great, payment is made to the developer.

 # List of Completed Hydro Tasks: